dysemjay/dys-server-guide/guide.md

   Sets the password to join the server.

 * `sv_allowdownload <0 or 1>` Default: 1
   Allows downloading of content (such as maps) directly from the server if set to 1.
-Downloading directly from the server is VERY SLOW, and the source specified by sv_downloadurl will take precedence.
+The download rate directly from the server seems to be capped at 25 kB/s or sv_maxrate; whichever us lower, If sv_downloadurl is set, then it will take precedence.

 * `sv_allowupload <0 or 1>` Default: 1
   Allows uploading of content from the client, to the server if set to 1.
 Primarily used for sprays.